Ergodicity and scaling limit of a constrained multivariate Hawkes process: Main assumptions and notation

 This parameter is the reciprocal of a time~: the larger $\beta$ is, the shorter the dependence persists along the time between successive events.
 We denote a new process defined in the state space $\mathsf{X}=\mathbb{Z}_+^q\times{\mathbb{R}_{+}^{p}}$ by $\mathbf{X}(t)=(\mathbf{S}(t), \boldsymbol{\boldsymbol{\lambda}}(t))$ where $\boldsymbol{\boldsymbol{\lambda}}(t) = [\boldsymbol{\lambda}(t,1), \dots, \boldsymbol{\lambda}(t,p)]^T$ with, for all $i\in\{1, \dots, p\}$,

-\begin{proposition} The process $\{\mathbf{X}(t),\,t\geq0\}$ is a Markov process. \end{proposition} This property directly follows from the exponential form of the fertility functions $\phi_{i,j}$ (see \cite{liniger-2009} in the unconstrained case).
-In the following, we shall describe the dynamics of the process $\{\mathbf{X}(t),\,t\geq0\}$ through a discretely sampled version based on the description of the process $\mathbf{N}$ using its hazard rate.
-This description implies Proposition~\ref{prop:markov}.
-More importantly, in the following, we shall exclusively rely on this discrete description to study the ergodicity of $\{\mathbf{X}(t),\,t\geq0\}$.
+\begin{proposition} The process $\{\mathbf{X}(t),\,t\geq0\}$ is a Markov process. \end{proposition} This property directly follows from the exponential form of the fertility functions $\phi_{i,j}$ (see \cite{oakes-1975,errais2010,liniger-2009} in the unconstrained case).
+We omit the proof of Proposition~\ref{prop:markov} which is similar to the unconstrained case.

+In the following, we shall essentially rely on a Markov chain $(\mathbf{Z}_n)_{n\geq0}$ for describing the dynamics of the process $\{\mathbf{X}(t),\,t\geq0\}$.
+We now detail the construction of this Markov chain.
 Let $\mu^{0}_{0}$ denote an arbitrary positive constant (say $\mu_0^0=1$).
-The continuous time process $\{\mathbf{X}(t),\,t\geq0\}$ is sampled at increasing discrete times $(T_n)_{n\geq 1}$ defined by the jump instants of $\boldsymbol{\lambda}(t)$ and by the arrivals of an independent homogeneous PPP $\mathrm{n}_0$ with intensity $\mu^0_0$.
-Observe that $\mathbf{S}(t)$ is constant between two consecutive jump instants.
-Hence, almost surely, $\mathbf{S}$ does not change at arrivals corresponding to the PPP $\mathrm{n}_0$.
-The sample time instants generated by $\mathrm{n}_0$ are artificially added to avoid the periodicity of the embedded chain, see the end of the proof of Proposition~\ref{prop:general-smallset}.
+An embedded Markov chain $(\mathbf{X}_n)_{n\geq0}$ shall be defined by sampling the continuous time process $\{\mathbf{X}(t),\,t\geq0\}$ at increasing discrete times $(T_n)_{n\geq 0}$ gathering the arrivals of $\mathbf{N}'$ (the unconstrained Hawkes process defined in Section~\ref{sec:constr-hawk-proc}) and the arrivals of an independent homogeneous Poission point process (PPP) $\mathrm{n}_0$ with intensity $\mu^0_0$.
+Observe that $\mathbf{S}(t)$ is constant between two consecutive arrivals of the point process $\mathbf{N}$.
+Other sampling points are those generated by $\mathrm{n}_0$ and those present in $\mathbf{N}'$ but not in $\mathbf{N}$ (which correspond to the arrivals of $\mathbf{N}'$ that violate the constraint).
+To these points we shall assign a mark of new type $i=0$, see the second line in~(\ref{eq:hazard-rate}) below).
+Hence, almost surely, $\mathbf{S}$ does not change at arrivals corresponding to marks of this type.
+The sample time instants with marks of type $i=0$ are artificially added to avoid the periodicity of the embedded chain, see the end of the proof of Proposition~\ref{prop:general-smallset}.

 Each jump of $\boldsymbol{\lambda}(t)$ corresponds to an arrival in the point process $\mathbf{N}$.
 We denote its mark by $I_n$, which takes values in $\{1,\dots,p\}$, where $n$ is the positive integer such that the corresponding jump instant $t$ equals $T_n$.
 For other sample times $T_n$, which thus correspond to the arrivals of $\mathrm{n}_0$, we set $I_n=0$.
 Hence the marks of the embedded chain will take values in the set $\{0,1,\dots,p\}$.